Gaston County Schools Facts and Figures

 Career and Technical Education (CTE) programs are offered at all high schools and middle schools.
 These outstanding programs prepare students for success in college and the workforce.
 Through CTE, our students gain knowledge, skills, hands-on experience, and credentials – all of this gives them an advantage when going on to college and/or embarking on a career path.

-▪ 12,566 – the number of CTE credentials earned by students (second highest number in the state)▪ 87.8 percent – the proficiency rate for students taking CTE tests▪ 161.5 – the percentage of students earning more than one credential in a particular career area.
+▪ 14,986 – the number of CTE credentials earned by students (highest number in the state)▪ 219 – the percentage of students earning more than one credential in a particular career area (highest percentage in the state)

 Click here for more information about student achievement in Career and Technical Education.■ School Safety

-Outstanding school safety record for Gaston County Schools – Of the ten largest school districts in the state, we once again have the lowest school crime rate.▪ Lower incidents of crime than the state average▪ Gaston County Schools average – 2.525 incidents of crime per 1,000 students▪ State average – 6.41 incidents of crime per 1,000 students▪ Gaston's school crime rate has been significantly lower than the state rate for the past nine years.▪ School resource officers serve all schools▪ Schools are equipped with camera, visitor check-in, and buzz-in entry systems to enhance safety.■ Students receiving Special Services
+Outstanding school safety record for Gaston County Schools – Of the ten largest school districts in the state, we once again have the lowest school crime rate.▪ Lower incidents of crime than the state average▪ Gaston County Schools average – 1.530 incidents of crime per 1,000 students for 2019-2020▪ State average – 4.69 incidents of crime per 1,000 students for 2019-2020▪ Gaston's school crime rate has been significantly lower than the state rate for the past 11 years.▪ School resource officers serve all schools.▪ Schools are equipped with camera, visitor check-in, and buzz-in entry systems to enhance safety.■ Students receiving Special Services

 ■ Computers and Technology

-▪ More than 53,550 computing devices (desktop and laptop computers, Chromebooks and tablets) are in use in Gaston County Schools.
+▪ More than 61,000 computing devices (desktop and laptop computers, Chromebooks, and tablets) are in use in Gaston County Schools.

-▪ Number of SMART Boards, SMART Panels and LCD Displays in GCS classrooms – 2,263
+▪ Number of SMART Boards, SMART Panels, and LCD Displays in our classrooms – 2,265

 ■ Bus Transportation